-Written by Stephanie Plumb on September 4, 2019
+Written by Cherie Olivier on September 4, 2019

 I love September!
 I may be a little biased, because it IS my birthday month, but how can you not love a month that involves football, apple picking, and also kicks off with a three-day weekend?!
 Looking at you, Labor Day, the day in which Labor is never involved.